emimontesdeoca/emimontesdeoca.github.io/_posts/2020-12-10-override-method-pimcore-core-bundles.md

 # Overriding a method from a controller

-For overriding a method in a controller, first obviously you need to find the action that you want to update, this seems easy but I'll give you the way I usually do.
+For overriding a method in a controller, first obviously you need to find the action that you want to update, this seems easy but I'll give you the way I usually do (learnt from my teammate [Cesar](https://twitter.com/cesabreu)).

 First go into the page that you think the controller takes action, in my case I want to check the one that loads when we open an asset